Dr. Michael Rebello

 He earned his bachelor’s degree in economics from St. Stephen’s College at The University of Delhi in India.
 He earned his PhD in finance from The University of Texas at Austin.

-Distinguished alumnus H. Ronald Nash established the professorship in the Naveen Jindal School of Management in 2010.
+Distinguished alumnus H. Ronald Nash and his wife, Susan C. Nash, established the professorship in the Naveen Jindal School of Management in 2011.
+Rebello filled the professorship in 2014.

 His research papers on corporate financing choices, corporate boards and auctions have been cited in influential surveys.